icecream95/udev-hid-bpf/doc/device-matches.rst

 Just strip out the ``hid:`` prefix, extract the bus, group, vid, pid and done.

-Sharing the same eBPF program for different devices
+Sharing the same BPF program for different devices
 ---------------------------------------------------

 The metadata supports basic globbing features: any of